 Another section mentions that police found "a box containing Communist material."
 The ITO mentions that material was also found during a "surreptitious entry" of another suspect's home.
 Police also found a red flag, a PCR newspaper, and other communist literature.

 The work of INSET's confidential informant would likely explain the "surreptitious" entries into the suspects' homes.
 In some cases, CSIS does has the power to enter and search areas without executing a search warrant.

-VICE showed the ITO to Ottawa criminal defence lawyer David Gault and he was taken aback.
+VICE showed the ITO to Ottawa criminal defense lawyer David Gault and he was taken aback.

 "Facially, the ITO falls far short of establishing [reasonable probable grounds]," Gault says, referring to the threshold police need to obtain a search warrant.
 "Indeed, as redacted, it reads a bit like a red scare-inspired satire, one that would be mildly entertaining if so many people's privacy rights weren't being violated."

 Gault goes so far as to say that, unless there is some concrete evidence that is hidden behind the black redaction lines, anything obtained through this warrant may have been done so unlawfully and could be thrown out.

 Indeed, much of INSET's focus spread much broader than just trying to prove who orchestrated the IRI bombings.
 Recordings of interviews between Eric and investigators from 2011, provided to VICE, include hours of questioning that had more to do with the structure, ideology, and membership of the group than they have to do with the bombings themselves.
 Questions focused on the protest tactics of the group and to what philosophy they most ascribed.